falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ## Install Falco

 This section will show you how to install Falco on a host system.
-You'll begin by updating the package repsoitory.
-Next you'll install the Linux headers and the dialog package.
-Then you'll actually install Falco and ensure it's up and running.
+You'll begin by updating the package repository.
+Next, you'll install the Linux headers and the dialog package.
+Then you'll install Falco and ensure it's up and running.

 ### Set up the package repository